LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 Using $\pm 1 \rightarrow +1$ when the pendulum is down side (stable) and $-1$ when up side (unstable).

-The parameter $l$ could be measured from the platform hardware but the damping factor $\zeta$ depends on friction and cannot be measured.
+The parameter $l$ could be estimated from the platform geometry.
+The damping parameter $\zeta$ depends on frictions and cannot be measured directly from the platform geometry.
 Thus both $l$ and $\zeta$ are determined by an identification on the free oscillating pendulum

 ## Identification

-The pendulum is placed up-side-down between two chair back.
+The pendulum is placed between two chair back so as to be able to oscillate freely up side down.
+Motor are off.
-The pendulum is let free to oscillate, motor off.
+The pendulum is left free with initial conditions : $\theta = 161\deg$ and $\dot \theta = 0$  (almost vertical in an instable state).
-The initial pendulum angle is $\theta \approx \frac{\pi}{2}$ (almost horizontal).
 It oscillates at its frequency $w_n$ until the damping friction ($\zeta$) stop the oscillations.
 The $1kHz$ sampled angular speed and accelerations are recorded with [openlager](https://github.com/d-ronin/openlager/wiki) board connected on the [UART](#UARTINTERFACE) interface.

 |Pendulum Parameters|Identified Value|
 | :---: | :---: |